rudrajit15/rudrajit15.github.io/_pages/about.md

 Howdy!

-I am a final-year PhD candidate in the Computer Science Department of **UT Austin**.
-I am fortunate to be advised by Prof. **Inderjit S. Dhillon** and Prof. **Sujay Sanghavi**.
-I am also a student researcher at **Google Research** in the **Algorithms and Optimization** team.
-I have also interned at **Google DeepMind Princeton**, **Google Research** in the **Learning Theory** and **Federated Learning** teams, and **Amazon**.
+I am a final-year PhD candidate in the Computer Science Department of UT Austin.
+I am fortunate to be advised by Prof. Inderjit S. Dhillon and Prof. Sujay Sanghavi.
+I will join Google Research as a Research Scientist in 2025!
+During my PhD, I have interned at Google DeepMind, Google Research, and Amazon.
 Broadly speaking, I am interested in developing provably better optimization algorithms and generalization-improving techniques for machine learning.
 My research spans adaptive optimization, knowledge distillation, differentially private training, and federated learning.

-Previously, I was a dual degree (combined bachelor's and master's degree) student in the Department of Electrical Engineering, **Indian Institute of Technology** (**IIT**) **Bombay**.
-At IIT Bombay, I worked under the guidance of Prof. **Subhasis Chaudhuri**.
-I was awarded the Undergraduate Research Award (URA-03) for exceptional work in my final thesis.
+Previously, I received the combined B.Tech. and M.Tech. degree in Electrical Engineering from IIT Bombay.
+Here I worked under the guidance of Prof. Subhasis Chaudhuri and I was awarded the Undergraduate Research Award.

 You can check out my outdated CV [here]({{ site.url }}/assets/CV_website.pdf).
 My email is rdas(at)utexas(dot)edu.

-**I am seeking industry research positions in the 2024-25 cycle.
-Feel free to reach out if you think I will be a good fit.**

 **<font size="+3">Papers</font>**